Safely Opening Schools

 Schools are safe to attend, but the pandemic is not over.
 We need to continue to keep schools as safe as possible for students and education workers.
 COVID-19 is a resilient virus, consistently mutating into new variants like Delta and Omicron.
 Read more here.

-The Safely Opening Schools (SOS) mission is to keep schools safer by supporting COVID-19 testing, vaccination, and education for students and education workers in California School Districts.
+The Safely Opening Schools (SOS) mission is to keep schools safer by implementing COVID-19 testing for students and education workers in California School Districts.
 Continued testing—as new variants spread and vaccination hesitancy continues to be present—remains an important step to reduce community transmission and to keep children, school staff, and families including those at highest risk, safer.

 Commitment to Racial and Health Equity